flaviens/gsoc-sim-mem/documentation.md

 So far, we have used 3 counters (_rsp_cnt_, _rsv_cnt_ and _burst_len_) per extended cell to maintain the burst state.
 This is the most efficient as long as the ratio of AXI identifiers over the number of extended cells is quite large (>= 1).
 To support much smaller ratios, which typically means, to support larger numbers of outstanding requests, the _rsp_cnt_ and _rsv_cnt_ counters may be implemented per linked list instead of per extended cell.

+#### Replacement of linked list lengths

+So far, we have used lengths for sub-parts of the response banks.
+This can be substituted by the use of the burst counters only.
+This may be incompatible with the previous future work proposal.

 > View on GitHub: https://github.com/lowRISC/gsoc-sim-mem